sulleyi/sulleyi.github.io/blog/assets/resume.md

 _Production Assistant_ June 2017 – August 2019

 - Collaborated on website development and establishing a new equipment rental service.
-- Camera operator for live webcasts and standard video productions.
+- Camera operator and Assistant DP for live webcasts and standard video productions.
-- Assistant Director for live webcasts.
+- Implemented and managed SQL database of client projects and assets.
 - Completed post-production in a variety of mediums and software.
 - Organized equipment maintenance and transportation.
 ---------------------------------------------------------------------------------------